martinkersner/train-CRF-RNN/README.md

 git clone https://github.com/martinkersner/train-CRF-RNN
 ```

+## Prerequisites
+In order to be able to train CRF-RNN you will need to install caffe from [CRF-RNN](https://github.com/torrvision/crfasrnn).

 ## Prepare dataset for training
 First, you will need images with corresponding semantic labels.
 The easiest way is to employ [PASCAL VOC](http://host.robots.ox.ac.uk/pascal/VOC/voc2012/index.html) dataset (!2GB) which provides those image/label pairs.
 Dataset consist of 21 different classes<sup>[1](#myfootnote1)</sup>, but in this example we will use only three of them in order to demonstrate training with different number classes than it was used in [original CRF-RNN](https://github.com/torrvision/crfasrnn).